Inverness railway station: Platform layout

 Inverness is owned by Network Rail.
 However, it is operated by ScotRail who run most of the services using the station.
 Caledonian Sleeper and London North Eastern Railway run the only non-ScotRail services.

 The station itself sits at one apex of a triangular junction in the centre of Inverness, with each half of the station connected to one line.
 The Highland Main and Aberdeen Lines both approach the station from the east and use Platforms 1–4, while the Far North Line (which also carries traffic heading for the Kyle Line) approach from the north-west and use Platforms 5–7.
 Platform 5 also has a connection from the east side, but it is only usable by a two car train, and even then, it must not be in passenger service and movements from Platform 5 to the east line are not allowed.
 Platform 1 is long enough for a 13-coach train; platform 2 can hold 15 coaches; platforms 3 and 4, eight each; and platforms 5–7 will accommodate five coaches each.

-Passenger volume

-The statistics cover twelve month periods that start in April.

 Services

-Rail

-As of May 2022, Inverness has the following Monday–Saturday services: